shmilee/arch-time-backup/README.md

 * Add option `--init` to initialize a new `DESTINATION`.

-* Add option `-t, --time` to list all versions of a specific file.
+* Add option `-t, --time-travel` to list all versions of a specific file.
   Inspired by [rsync-time-browse](https://github.com/uglygus/rsync-time-browse),
   this is Bash version implementation, replacing the original Python version.
+  A `GIT_REPO_DIR` or `LINKS_DIR` can be set to compare different versions of the specific file and view its history.

 ## ATB usage